 A wonderful playground is also available for young kids.

-There's also a very beautiful shooting range.
+There's also an exquisite shooting range.

 The bike trails are great, too.